Loading...

 Portion Control

-Limit the amount of oil-roasted cashew nuts you consume in one sitting.
-Smaller portions can help moderate the impact on your glucose levels.
+Limit the amount of oil-roasted cashew nuts you consume in one sitting to reduce the overall impact on your glucose levels.

 Stay Hydrated